vishvajeetsingh1998/project3/README.md

 5.Request Bill:
 	The system allows the customer to request the bill any time after the order is placed.
 The system displays the consolidated receipt/bill.
 The customer can pay through the system or request help to get printed bills or pay through cash.
 The bill will be sent as a link to mail or text message.

-6.Feedback:
-	The system allows the customer to rate his/her experience in the restaurant through a form (Multiple choice questions).
-The feature will be automatically displayed once when the service is completed / closed.
-The feedback is optional.
-So, the customer has options to skip.

 Kitchen Manager / Head Chef Dashboard:
 In the kitchen Manager dashboard,